Harshit-Banwal/google-docs/DOCUMENTATION.md

 Periodic Saving: The server periodically saves the document content to the database to ensure data persistence.
 This is achieved through an interval set up on the server, which triggers a save operation at regular intervals.

 ## Conclusion
-By implementing real-time document collaboration, we provide users with a seamless and collaborative editing experience.
-Our system ensures that changes made by one user are instantly reflected across all connected clients, enabling efficient collaboration on documents.
+By implementing google docs clone, we provide users with a seamless and collaborative editing experience. this system ensures that changes made by one user are instantly reflected across all connected clients, enabling efficient collaboration on documents.